jonklein/snell/README.md

 </html>
 ```

 To use `swtl` in your project, you'll need to setup a custom build rule in Xcode to process the `.swtl` file into a `.swift` file.
+Also make sure that the `.swtl` files are added in the "Compile Sources" build phase of the target.
 See the demo project for an example.

 ### Known Issues & Limitations